 For more information about the nondiscrimination and anti-harassment policy, please visit https://policy.brown.edu/policy/discrimination-and-harassment

 The Family Educational Rights and Privacy Act of 1974

 The Family Educational Rights and Privacy Act of 1974 (P.L.
 93–380) extends to a student the right of access to his or her education records maintained at the University.
 Education records are those records maintained by or for Brown University that directly relate to an individual who is or has been in attendance (enrolled) at Brown University and for whom Brown maintains educational records.
 Information and notification as to the type of record; the accessibility of and policies for maintaining, reviewing and expunging the record; and the procedure for inspecting, reviewing, obtaining copies of, or challenging the record are established and promulgated by the appropriate executive officers.
 Further information may be obtained on the Office of the Registrar's website.
 For the University's complete definition of directory information and disclosure please visit https://www.brown.edu/about/administration/registrar/student-information-rightsferpa.

 Brown University often captures photographic images and video of campus life, events, ceremonies, and other activities to advance the mission of the institution.

 The University is not prohibited from capturing and using student images through photography or video for University purposes unless a student has requested that the University maintain the confidentiality of that student’s directory information, per FERPA.
-By enrolling at Brown University, students not requesting directory withholding authorize the use and reproduction by the University, or parties authorized by the University, of any photographs taken while at Brown without compensation.
+Students enrolled at Brown University who do not request directory withholding authorize the non-commercial use and reproduction by the University, or parties authorized by the University, of any photographs taken while at Brown without compensation.